JeremieGar/SOEN321-Project/README.md

 # SOEN321-Project
+## Ishai Cohen - Jeremie Garzon - Jeremy Rimokh - David Dahan

+## Requirements
-Make sure to install all the requirements in the requirements.txt in order to run the system on your own device and to downgrade numpy by 2 versions for it to work properly
+Make sure to install all the requirements found in requirements.txt

+Downgrade numpy to version 1.26.4

+## Run

+Run app.py in the frontend folder.

+On run, click the address generated in the output console and it will open in your browser